xXDavisitoXx/Zabbix7X_on_Debian13/README.md

 ```
 Execute schema optimization TimeScaleDB:

-⚠️ The paths for importing the database schemas changed starting from Zabbix 7.4
+⚠️ The paths for executing schema optimizations changed starting from Zabbix 7.4

 If you use Zabbix 7.0 LTS:
 ```bash